bryanziehl/prima-veritas-kernel/03_ATOMIZE/README.md

 - Emitting one or more **event objects** per normalized input record
 - Preserving original ordering when provided
-- Preserving timestamps *only if explicitly present*
+- Preserving timestamps **only if explicitly present in input**
 - Assigning deterministic sequence indices
-- Capturing provenance (source file, row index, record id, etc.)
+- Capturing provenance (source file, record index, identifiers)
-- Emitting ambiguity as ambiguity
+- Emitting ambiguity as ambiguity, without resolution

 This layer produces **facts as-recorded**, not conclusions.